rocky-jaiswal/my_blogs/content/2016-03-26-packer_ansible_docker.md

 ---
-title: "Packer, Ansible and Docker"
+title: 'Packer, Ansible and Docker'
 tags: Docker, DevOps
 date: 26/03/2016
 ---

-A [little while back](http://rockyj.in/2015/09/06/docker_capistrano.html) we looked at an operational setup that can get us up and running with any simple application by using Docker and capistrano.
-What was missing was the setup of the machine itself, we __do not__ want to __manually__ set up Docker and other related infrastructure on any machine.
+A [little while back](/2015/09/06/docker_capistrano.html) we looked at an operational setup that can get us up and running with any simple application by using Docker and capistrano.
+What was missing was the setup of the machine itself, we **do not** want to **manually** set up Docker and other related infrastructure on any machine.
 So we will use [Ansible](https://www.ansible.com/) to do the work for us.
 Ansible is really powerful, feature packed and simple at the same time.

 A simple Ansible playbook to setup a machine with Docker and other software needed for a capistrano deployment may look like (blog.yml) -

     - name: Setup blog server
       hosts: blog-server